feathersjs-ecosystem/feathers-mongoose/README.md

 ## Getting Started

-Creating an Mongoose service is this simple:
+Creating an Mongoose service is this simple (make sure your MongoDB server is up and running):

 ```js
 var mongoose = require('mongoose');